deadlykam/CodeOptPro_Godot/README.md

 ##### Update Manager Runtime Functions/Methods:
 I have also added some runtime methods for the update manager.
 This will help tremendously during runtime of the game.
 Below are the methods:
-- **void add_object(Node):** This method adds a new object to the update manager. _Also please do NOT confuse this method with the private method **_add_object(Node)** as this private method does NOT handle some of the validation checks and is ONLY used by the automation script._ If you don't want any dublication then make sure to check using the method **bool COP_UpdateManager.has_object(Node)** before calling the add_object(Node) method.
-Below is a small example of avoiding duplication when adding object to update manager.
+- **void add_object(Node):** This method adds a new object to the update manager. _Also please do NOT confuse this method with the private method **_add_object(Node)** as this private method does NOT handle some of the validation checks and is ONLY used by the automation script._ If you don't want any duplicate objects added then make sure to check using the method **bool COP_UpdateManager.has_object(Node)** before calling the add_object(Node) method.
+Below is a small example of avoiding duplicate object addition when adding object to update manager.
 ```
 extends Node